Skip to main content

 The skeletal consequences of untreated adult growth hormone deficiency are particularly stark.
 Growth hormone and IGF-1 are essential for maintaining bone mass and microarchitecture throughout adulthood.
 They stimulate osteoblast activity (bone-forming cells) and modulate osteoclast activity (bone-resorbing cells), ensuring a healthy balance in bone remodeling.
 In the absence of adequate growth hormone signaling, this balance shifts towards increased bone resorption and reduced bone formation.

-This leads to a progressive decline in and a deterioration of bone microarchitecture, resulting in osteopenia and eventually osteoporosis.
+This leads to a progressive decline in bone mineral density and a deterioration of bone microarchitecture, resulting in osteopenia and eventually osteoporosis.
 The trabecular bone, which provides structural support, becomes thinner and less interconnected, making the skeleton significantly more fragile.
 The increased risk of fractures, particularly vertebral and hip fractures, represents a major long-term outcome, leading to significant disability, pain, and reduced quality of life.
 The skeletal framework, designed for resilience, loses its inherent strength.

 Physiological Systems Affected by Untreated Adult Growth Hormone Deficiency